Powers and Duties of Company Liquidator in Voluntary Winding Up

 Who files the Petition for Winding Up?

-A petition Is basically an application requesting the Tribunal to approve and initiate the winding up proceedings of the company.
-Such a petition needs to be filed to the Tribunal for the winding up, whether it is compulsory or voluntary, by any party interested in the company.
-Any person who has or holds an interest in the company may file a petition for its closure of business.
+A petition is basically an application requesting the Tribunal to approve and initiate the winding-up proceedings of the company.
+Such a petition needs to be filed with the Tribunal for the winding up, whether it is compulsory or voluntary, by any party interested in the company.
+Any person who has or holds an interest in the company may file a petition for the closure of its business.

 The following parties may file a petition to wind up the company: